yonacwy/bible_study_app_v2/info/bugs.md

 - Random Crash when editing notes on search page?
 - Hover context menu sometimes reopens when clicking to deselect on an already selected section
 - Selection Context Appearing outside viewport
+- Error formatting json content when editing a note (possibly if note is empty???)
 - Edit note button needs left margin
 - If open side popup, then shrink page to smallest it can go, horizontal scroll will appear and will persist even if the popup is closed